AnoukSmet/Dog-Health-Tracker/README.md

     *Dog profile*
     Here it shows all the submitted information about the dog, including the image which gives a personal feeling to the user.
     When the user hasn't filled in the url, it shows 'Click here to add an image' which takes the user to the edit dog profile page.
-    Left on top it has a plus button where the user can click to add another dog.
+    Left on top it has a add-dog-button where the user can click to add another dog.
     Below the profile it shows an edit button and a delete button.
     When the user doesn't have a dog added yet, it will display an empty profile with a call-to-action to add a dog profile.

     *Logs display*
     The logs that will be displayed are from the dog profile selected.
     When no dog profile is added yet, here it will show that as soon as they added a dog, they can come here to start tracking.
-    When a dog profile is added but no logs are submitted yet, it shows 'Click here or on the plus sign right below to add your first log" which takes you to the logs page.
+    When a dog profile is added but no logs are submitted yet, it shows 'Click here or on the add button right below to add your first log" which takes you to the logs page.
-    From the moment the user has at least submitted 1 log, another button will appear above the logs with the following text: Click here to search dogs by date'.
+    From the moment the user has at least submitted 1 log, another button will appear above the logs with the following text: Click here to search logs by date'.
     This will take the user to the search logs page where a search can be performed by date.
     For medium devices and up I have included a floating action button which is displayed right below on the screen.
     Even if the user is in the middle of the screen, the button will be displayed, giving the user the possibility the add a log without having to scroll up to the top.